 North Coast Aboriginal Corporation for Community Health recently held our annual Well Person's Health Check Day in Gympie.
 The wind and rain passed over the Showgrounds and this encouraged many people to attend.
 Over 700 people attended and 303 people participated in the general and sexual health checks.

 A first for our Health Check Day, was having the Breast Screen Qld van attend as well as the University of Queensland Mobile Health Van.
 Having these vans available on the day provided women with a unique opportunity to have Women's Health checks performed.

 The Sunshine Coast Hospital and Health Services provided participants with access to sexual health checks, Influenza and Pneumovax Immunisations.
 The Queensland University of Technology provided access to Mental Wellness, Optometry, Podiatry and Diabetes checks.

+NCACCH BOARD OF DIRECTORS

+Tom Cleary

+Aunty Olive Bennet

+Helen Felstead

+Ronda Randall

+Paula Wootton

+Aunty Gwen Tronc

+Paula Wootton

+Trevor Draper

-NCACCH BOARD OF DIRECTORS Tom Cleary Aunty Olive Bennet Helen Felstead Rhonda Randall Paula Wootton Aunty Gwen Tronc Paula Wootton Trevor Draper NCACCH Board and Staff would like to thank the NCACCH Members for their continued support throughout the
+NCACCH Board and Staff would like to thank the NCACCH

+Members for their continued support throughout the year.

 There were displays, workshops and activities for participants to engage in, these included; cooking demonstrations, diabetes, heart smart exercise sessions, cultural workshops.
-Entertainment on the day included performances from De Greer, Djembe Love, Muddy Flats and Neil Murray as well as dance performances from Gubbi Dance Troupe and KOTOR SOGIPU Sunny Coast Torres Strait Dancers.
+Entertainment on the day included performances from De Greer, Djembe Love, Muddy Flats and Neil Murray as well as dance performances from Gubbi Gubbi Dance Troupe and KOTOR SOGIPU Sunny Coast Torres Strait Islander Dancers.

-NCACCH Board of Directors, staff and clients would like to thank you to our Partners, stall holders, service providers and volunteers who helped to make WPHCD a great success.
+NCACCH Board of Directors, staff and clients would like to thank our Partners, stall holders, service providers and volunteers who helped to make WPHCD a great success.
 UPCOMING EVENTS:

-NCACCH HEALTH ACCESS CARD RENEWAL

-NCACCH MEMBERSHIP for 2015/2016: Membership Fees need to be paid 30 JUNE 2015
+NCACCH HEALTH ACCESS CARD RENEWAL NCACCH MEMBERSHIP for 2015/2016: Membership Fees need to be paid 30 JUNE 2015 NCACCH "No Durri for this MurriTM" Smoking Cessation Program

-NCACCH News

-NCACCH No Durri for this Murri

 The "No Durri for this Murri" smoking cessation program is now into it's fourth month since restarting in December 2014.
 Lyndelle Beezley, the NCACCH Quit Coach, is currently supporting more than 60 participants on their journey to either reduce or quit smoking.
 The nicotine in tobacco products is addictive, making quitting smoking difficult.
 The NCACCH Board of Directors understands quitting smoking is not easy, but it is possible and definitely worthwhile.

 The high number of participants highlight the importance of the program where our community can access free Nicotine Replacement Therapy (NRT), counselling, hypnotherapy, acupuncture and most importantly regular contact with the quit coach who supports and guides participants on their journey.
-If you are thinking about quitting smoking, but not in the right frame of mind as yet, don't worry, about 60 percent of smokers want to quit but find it difficult.
-NRT products such as patches, gum, lozenges and Inhalers are the most common products to assist with quitting, especially if you have tried in the past.
+If you are thinking about quitting smoking, but not in the right frame of mind as yet, don't worry, about 60